Available Lectures on the Taubman Approach:

-Healthy typing and device use: Including laptops, mouse, phone, tablet, scissors, chopsticks – bring anything!
+Healthy typing and devise use (practical session): including laptops, mouse, phone, tablet, scissors, chopsticks – bring anything!

 Introduction to teaching the Taubman Approach to beginners: A brief overview of the principles and benefits of the Taubman Approach, with 10 practical Take Home Tips to incorporate into your teaching, playing, even computer and device use!

 Introduction to the Taubman Approach to piano technique: Basic principles and benefits.

 Learning and teaching a natural technique.

 Problem solving those passages that trip you up!
 Perhaps leaps you make you nervous, or that run is still unreliable no matter how much you practice.
 Maybe you experience fatigue, tension or pain.
 Bring your questions and excerpts along that you or your students experience to this hands-on session.